5 Key WMS Considerations

 3. Employee Satisfaction & Productivity – If your WMS is difficult to use or can’t keep up to current warehouse demands, it’s sure to make things hard on your employees.
 You may notice a higher employee turnover due to uneven workloads, a steep WMS learning curve, the inability to keep up based on slow software response times and other stress-related problems that could easily be avoided with the right WMS.

 4. Inadequate Product Support – Is your WMS provider hard to reach?
 Do you find operations falling behind because you can’t get the support you need when you need it?
-Is your provider prompt in managing your IT tickets or are they more focused on selling you the latest software update?
+Is your provider prompt in managing your support tickets or are they more focused on selling you the latest software update?
 These are indicators that it may be time to move on.

 5. Customer Satisfaction & Retention – Eliminating errors saves you money.
 Hitting deadlines, fast picking and quick shipping, save you money and keep your customers happy.
 If your current WMS isn’t meeting your needs, your customers will also feel the impact.
 A faulty or inefficient WMS is costing your business money, time and credibility.